-KNEC bridging courses are nothing else but short courses in which you re-sit subject/subjects you had failed at the KCSE, hoping to improve your grade.
+KNEC bridging courses are short courses in which you re-sit subject/subjects you had failed at the KCSE, hoping to improve your grade.

 The purpose of KNEC bridging courses is to help you meet the minimum entry requirements for your dream course.

-For example, to take a nursing course in Kenya, you need at least a C- (Certificate) in some subjects.
+For example, to take some Diploma courses in Kenya, you need at least a C- (Certificate) in some subjects.

-Subsequently, you will want to take a bridging course in Kenya to boost your grade, if you had a D+, for instance.
+Subsequently, you will want to take a bridging course in Kenya to boost your grade, if you had a D+, for instance in such subjects.

 Entry requirements for KNEC bridging courses

 There’s no minimum grade for KNEC bridging courses (of course, apart from your KCSE certificate)- indeed, you can even ‘bridge’ a subject which you had previously score an E grade.

 How long do KNEC bridging courses take?

-You can attend college fulltime, part-time (evening and mornings), or weekends- and even some colleges offering bridging courses online.
+You can attend studies fulltime, part-time (evening and mornings), or weekends- and even some colleges offering bridging courses online.

 For the most part, you can bridge in sciences (chemistry, physics, and Biology) and maths.